 Search engines are important to your business.
 However, you should not be obsessed about how you’ll only appear on the platforms.
 It is common to be overly indulged about your outlook on the search engines until you forget about your audience.
 People are also important because they are the ones interacting with your UX design.

 Always have people at the top of your mind if you want to get an exceptional UX.
 You’ll be strengthening your SEO because most issues are consistent with user needs.
 You’ll also contribute to achieve search engines’ goals.
 Consequently you reap rewards with increased user engagement and higher ranking on search engine results pages.
 It also involves collecting user feedback.

 7. Being cliché

 One of the biggest UX turn offs is using lackluster designs.
 Visitors are used to the common UX designs.
 Due to huge competition, you need to get creative to keep up with the evolving environment.
 Avoid focusing too much on business that you forget about UX.

 Instead, look out for the latest trends and adopt them.
 They are usually upgrades to what’s already there making it a significant boost for your UX design.
 However, do not jump on any bandwagon.
 Research first before you act.
 It will keep you on the safe side.
 You should know that not all trends are successful.

 8. Ignoring content

-UX design also includes content.
+According to UX agency San Francisco, UX design also includes content.
 It is a common mistake amongst website owners.
 Implementing various designs on your content will give you a huge advantage.
 Content should be authoritative and quality to enhance UI design.
 Some of the best practices are;